 The GATE instructors participate in the DonorsChoose program and have been quite successful in getting numerous projects funded.
 We have acquired a variety of math, art, and science materials used for many of our S.T.E.A.M. challenges and activities.
-Several of the GATE teachers’ projects have been fully or partially funded by Chevron through its partnership program with non-profit organizations.Fourth graders begin the year with a study of the History of the World, an interdisciplinary unit encompassing geography, geology, archaeology, paleontology and anthropology.
+Several of the GATE teachers’ projects have been fully or partially funded by Chevron through its partnership program with non-profit organizations.Fourth graders begin the year with a study of the History of the World, an interdisciplinary unit encompassing geography, geology, archaeology, paleontology, and anthropology.
 The 5th graders participate in the study of Space Science, a unit specifically designed to extend and enrich the earth science core curriculum.
 This unit integrates the study of our universe, the history of space flight and exploration, and exposes our students to career options in the fields of science, engineering, and advanced mathematics.
 Sixth graders experience a hands-on approach to learning about Economics and Finance.
 In Stock Market game competitions, students discover real-world applications while competing with school teams across the state.
-Our 6th grade students consistently place in the top tier of the Southern California Region including a top 1% finish in the nation in 2012!
+Our 6th-grade students consistently place in the top tier of the U.S. West Region -1st in 2018 - including a top 1% finish in the nation in 2012!

 An essential part of the GATE curriculum is the study of Art History and Appreciation.
-GATE students are exposed to the arts of different cultures and various art history periods.
+GATE students are exposed to the arts of different cultures and various art historical periods.
 Students examine the lives and work of the world’s famous artists and not only learn to appreciate the arts, but actively participate in the creative process.
 Students in all grade levels produce an extensive assortment of projects using a wide variety of mediums.